boluwarino/blockgamesevidence/README.md

 # blockgamesevidence
-This is a repo to prove the evidence of my contribution to all Team Blockchamp projects in the Blockgames Game Phase.
+This is a repo to prove the evidence of my contribution to all tasks in the Blockgames Game Phase.

 ## Task 1
 Commit URLs: https://github.com/Blockchamp/Block-Fe/commit/dfad467160dadbbfd30c046d231566a5cb5d87c5;